kaunel85/ong-bylaws/bylaws.md

 14. Quorum for meetings will be considered to be 66% of the Active Chapter eligible for voting.

-15. Full Fraternity ritual will be performed at each formal meeting and The Bond is to be read at the first meeting of each month unless delayed at most one meeting by the President.
+15. Full Fraternity ritual will be performed at each formal meeting and *The Bond* is to be read at the first meeting of each month unless delayed at most one meeting by the President.

 16. All power of The Chapter shall be invested in the regular meeting.
-Special meetings may be called, as outlined in The Code Statutes 78 and 79 .
+Special meetings may be called, as outlined in The Code Sections 78 and 79 .

 17. Appropriate formal meeting attire will be determined by the Warden in coordination with the President.
 Repeated failure to wear appropriate meeting attire will be considered an unexcused absence.

-18. Chapter meetings will be conducted using Robert’s Rules of Meeting Order.
+18. Chapter meetings will be conducted using *Robert’s Rules of Meeting Order*.
-    1. Robert’s Rules of Meeting Order will be presented to the Active Chapter at minimum once per academic term by the Warden.
+    1. *Robert’s Rules of Meeting Order* will be presented to the Active Chapter at minimum once per academic term by the Warden.

-19. In order to be excused from a mandatory meeting, active Members must contact the Secretary in writing, prior to the scheduled meeting.
+19. In order to be excused from a mandatory meeting, Active Members must contact the Secretary in writing, prior to the scheduled meeting.
 Failure to do so will be counted as an unexcused absence.
 The Executive Committee will review extenuating circumstances.
     1. If an Active Member misses two consecutive meetings, or has two unexcused absences from chapter meetings in a semester, the Member will be called to meet with the Executive Committee in order to discuss the absences.
 After two unexcused absences, each subsequent absence will result in a call to the executive committee.
 These meetings will focus on understanding and making positive intervention.
     2. The Executive Committee has the power to censure, suspend or propose a Judicial Committee for the offending Member.
     3. Any Member with 2 or more unexcused absences from regular meetings in an academic term will not be eligible to run for a position in elections held during said term.